aliyun/terraform-provider-alicloud/website/docs/r/vpc.html.markdown

 * `cidr_block` - (Optional, Computed) The CIDR block for the VPC.
 The `cidr_block` is Optional and default value is `172.16.0.0/12` after v1.119.0+.
 * `classic_link_enabled` - (Optional) The status of ClassicLink function.
 * `description` - (Optional) The VPC description.
 Defaults to null.
-* `dry_run` - (Optional, Available in v1.119.0+) Whether to PreCheck this request only.
+* `dry_run` - (Optional, Available since v1.119.0) Whether to PreCheck only this request.
 Value:
-  - **true**: sends a check request and does not create a VPC.
-Check items include whether required parameters, request format, and business restrictions have been filled in.
-If the check fails, the corresponding error is returned.
+  - **true**: The check request is sent without creating a VPC.
+Check items include whether required parameters, request format, and business restrictions are filled in.
+If the check does not pass, the corresponding error is returned.
 If the check passes, the error code 'DryRunOperation' is returned '.
-  - **false** (default): Sends a normal request, returns the HTTP 2xx status code after the check, and directly creates a VPC.
+  - **false** (default): Sends a normal request, returns an HTTP 2xx status code and directly creates a VPC.
-* `enable_ipv6` - (Optional, Available in v1.119.0+) Whether to enable the IPv6 network segment.
+* `enable_ipv6` - (Optional, Available since v1.119.0) Whether to enable the IPv6 network segment.
 Value:
   - **false** (default): not enabled.
   - **true**: on.
 * `ipv6_isp` - (Optional) The IPv6 address segment type of the VPC.
 Value: